rackerlabs/docs-aws/docs/aws-accounts/transferring-existing-aws-accounts.rst

     authorization to assign your AWS account to Rackspace)
   * Authorized Signatory Email Address

-Once we receive your request, we will create a ticket for you with instructions that your team must carry out in order to prepare the AWS account for transition to Rackspace support.
+After we receive your request, we create a ticket for you with instructions that your team must carry out to prepare the AWS account for transition to Rackspace support.

-Once your team completes those instructions from the ticket, Rackspace sends a request to AWS to review and approve the account assumption request.
-AWS will confirm if any custom legal or pricing terms exist that need to be transferred to Rackspace.
-Once completed, AWS will approve the account assumption.
+After your team completes the instructions in the ticket, Rackspace sends a request to AWS to review and approve the account assumption request.
+AWS confirms whether any custom legal or pricing terms exist that should transfer to Rackspace.
+Then, AWS approves the account assumption.

-After those steps are complete, Rackspace will automatically apply several default settings to the account based on best practices we have developed in cooperation with AWS.
-For details, please refer to the :ref:`Account Defaults <account_defaults>` section of this product guide.
+After those steps finish, Rackspace automatically applies several default settings to the account based on best practices we have developed in cooperation with AWS.
+For details, refer to the :ref:`Account Defaults <account_defaults>` section of this product guide.

-This process typically takes 2-4 weeks from start to finish, which is somewhat dependent on you since certain steps of the process require action on your part.
-Please monitor your email and the Support Tickets section of the
-`Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_ for tickets that require your action.
+This process typically takes two to four weeks from start to finish.
+This partly depends on you because certain steps of the process require action on your part.
+Monitor your email and the Support Tickets section of the `Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_ for tickets that require your action.

-Note that transferring an existing AWS account to Rackspace does not count against the limit of new AWS accounts you are able to provision via the `Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_.
+**Note**: Transferring an existing AWS account to Rackspace does not count against the limit of new AWS accounts you can provision through the `Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_.

-Please note that Reserved Instance and Savings Plan sharing between AWS accounts may be disrupted during the account transition process.
-For details, please consult your Rackspace Onboarding Manager or Customer Success Manager.
+**Note**: The Reserved Instance and Savings Plan sharing between AWS accounts might be disrupted during the account transition process.
+For details, consult your Rackspace Onboarding Manager or Customer Success Manager.

-Minimum Account Requirements
+Minimum account requirements
 ----------------------------

-In order for an existing AWS account to be transitioned to Rackspace, it must meet our minimum account requirements, which include:
+For you to transition an existing AWS account to Rackspace, it must meet our minimum account requirements, which include the following criteria:

-* `No access keys exist for the root user of the AWS account <https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html#root-password>`_
+* `No access keys exist for the root user of the AWS account <https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html#root-password>`_.
-* The account is not consolidated under a payer account or serving as a payer account with linked child accounts
+* The account is not consolidated under a payer account or serving as a payer account with linked child accounts.
-* The account cannot be a part of an AWS Organization
+* The account cannot be a part of an AWS Organization.

-These requirements **must** be met before the account can be transitioned to Rackspace.
+Make sure your account meets these **manditory** requirements before you transition the account to Rackspace.